-Everything about Domaine de Courteillac Bordeaux Superieur, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Domaine de Courteillac Bordeaux Superieur with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Domaine de Courteillac History, Overview

 Domaine de Courteillac is a fairly young estate.
 The estate was originally founded by Henri de Foussat de Bogeron.
-Classified as a Bordeaux Superieur, Domaine de Courteillac was purchased in 1998 by the well-known Bordeaux wine merchant, Dominique Meneret, a partner in the negociant company, Bernard and Meneret.
-Dominique Meneret was also the director of Chateau Larmande in Saint Emilion for a bit.
+Domaine de Courteillac was purchased in 1998 by the well-known Bordeaux wine merchant, Dominique Meneret who is a partner in the negociant company, Bernard and Meneret.

 In late, 2016, it was announced that the large, Chinese wine and spirits retailer, Daohe Wine and Spirits, purchased Domaine de Courteillac from Dominique Menert for an undisclosed sum of money.
 The entire technical team will remain in place with the property.

 Domaine de Courteillac Vineyards, Terroir, Grapes, Winemaking